What Is the Difference Between Inflamed and Non-inflamed Acne?

 While all acne is on a microscopic level "inflamed," it is still convenient to use the term non-inflamed acne to refer to whiteheads and blackheads, which are acne lesions that appear as white or black dots on the skin that are not red or sore, and to use the term inflamed acne to refer to red and sore papules and pustules - what people know generally as "zits."

 - Inflamed: If whiteheads or blackheads ruptured, resulting in a visibly red and swollen acne lesion, doctors and dermatologists referred to them as inflamed acne lesions.

 Acne Lesions Begin as Non-Inflamed Lesions and Can Become Inflamed

-While we can differentiate acne lesions into non-inflamed or inflamed lesions, the process of acne formation is much more complex, and consists of a "tangled network of four core events."2 These core events include (1) inflammation, (2) skin cell over-production, (3) increases in sebum production, and (4) the overgrowth of acne bacteria.1
+While we can differentiate acne lesions into non-inflamed or inflamed lesions, the process of acne formation is complex, and consists of a "tangled network of four core events."2 These core events include:

 Scientists do not fully understand the exact sequence of these events and how these four factors interact.1 However, the central importance of inflammation in all acne lesions, even so-called "non-inflamed" lesions, is quickly becoming accepted as medical fact.
 Scientists have found evidence of inflammation already occurring in acne lesions that have only just appeared on the skin in the last few hours.
 In addition, researchers have observed inflamed lesions popping up "out of nowhere" on healthy-looking skin rather than developing from existing non-inflamed lesions, which again suggests that inflammation may be the first step.
 A growing body of evidence also shows that anti-inflammatory drugs and herbal remedies with anti-inflammatory properties can help with acne.3-6